Abelmoschus esculentus

 Seeds per packet: ~55

-Germination tested 1/2023: 94%
+Germination tested 11/2023: 98%

 Life cycle: Annual

-In growing it in 2020 at the Deitrichs' farm in South Jersey, Nate found it to be a beautiful, delicious, and productive okra.
+In growing this okra in 2020 at the Deitrichs' farm in South Jersey, Nate found it to be a beautiful, delicious, and productive okra.
 Almost every plant was tinged with red, bearing pods shaded red and green.
-One plant had incredibly large and thick green pods — this hint of diversity is not surprising for an old heirloom — but most plants were quite uniform.
-The plants were branching to a minor extent — with just one or two pod-producing branches per plant — but mostly they grew single stems loaded with pods which produced for months.
+One plant had incredibly large and thick green pods — this single example of diversity is not surprising for an old heirloom — though most plants were quite uniform.
+The plants were branching to only a minor extent — with just one or two pod-producing branches per plant — but mostly they grew single stems loaded with pods which produced for months.
 The pods are slightly more spiny than modern cultivars like 'Clemson Spineless,' so it makes sense to wear gloves while harvesting.
 But those spines melt upon exposure to heat, so cooking makes them quite delicious — and the spines are more of an issue at the base of the pod where it connects to the plant anyway, so Nate enjoyed eating raw pods of this variety right in the field, as he does with most every okra (raw okra fresh from the plant is a highly underrated food).
-We hope you enjoy growing this okra — and that you treat it with the respect and reverence that it duly deserves.

 GROWING TIPS: Start indoors around last frost date and transplant when soil warms up, around the same time you would put tomatoes into the ground.
 Harvest pods before they reach full-size to prevent them from getting woody or fibrous.